Minhaj-Rahat/Minhaj-Rahat.github.io/_posts/2025-11-15-esil-rosetta-stone-binary-analysis.md

 ## Why this matters for malware analysis

-IoT malware authors compile the same source code for ARM, MIPS, x86, PowerPC, and more — all to infect different devices.
+IoT malware authors compile the same source code for ARM, MIPS, x86, PowerPC, and more, all to infect different devices.
 A single botnet like Mirai ships binaries for 5+ architectures.
 If your analysis tools only work on one instruction set at a time, you need separate models, separate features, and separate training data for each architecture.
 That doesn't scale.

 ESIL lets us build **one model that works across all architectures**.
 Here's what the pipeline looks like in CIAO: